| Sexuality - You Must Start With Yourself

 dominated our thinking at the expense of seeing the

 need to address issues of sexuality in a broader context.
+The Wrong FocusThis 'disease' or 'problem' focused attention to sexuality,

 be it as a result of HIV/AIDS, unwanted pregnancies,